maniaclab/af-portal/docs/Connect_VSCode_to_JupyterLab.md

-# Instructions to Connect VS Code to JupyterLab Kernel from UC AF
+# Instructions to Connect VSCode to JupyterLab Kernel from UC AF

 You can follow these steps to connect your Visual Studio Code to a JupyterLab kernel that is running on the University of Chicago Analysis Facility (UC AF).
 This allows you to work on your Jupyter notebooks using VS Code while utilizing the computational resources of UC AF.